promptcloud/promptcloud_data_api/README.md

 # PromptCloudDataAPI

 This is PromptCloud's (http://promptcloud.com) data API gem.
-It can be used to fetch the client specific data from PromptCloud data api.
+It can be used to fetch the client specific data from PromptCloud data API.
+Available data API version are v1 and v2.

+Note:
-NOTE: API query  requires a valid userid and password.
+* API v1 requires valid userid and password.
+* API v2 requires userid and authentication key.

+PromptCloud provides userid and password/authentication key.

-For queries related to this gem please contact the folks at promptcloud or open a github issue
+For queries related to this gem please contact the folks at promptcloud or open a github issue.

 ## Installation
-Option 1-
+#### Option 1
 Add this line to your application's Gemfile:

     gem 'promptcloud_data_api'